ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 7. Click CONFIGURE and push the initial commit to convert the project

-## Create and Update Project Variables

-In the Octopus Project navigate to Variables -\> Project

-- Create a variable named **DatabasePassword** Set the values to Sensitive and enter passwords for TDD, UAT, and Prod environments
-- Update **registry\_login\_server** to the login server of the Azure Container Registry that was created
-  - This login server can be found in the Overview page of the container registry in the Azure Web Portal
-- Update **EnsureEnvironmentsExist** to True for Prod/UAT to ensure that all resources will be created the first time.

 ## Optional-Create a runbook for availability monitoring

 In the deployment process Octopus will setup Azure App Insights to monitor the availability of the app.
 If the healthcheck endpoint returns unhealthy an alert will be created that triggers an Octopus Runbook.